 Step 5: Make the payment: Credit Card or Telegraphic Transfer

-ONLY use the designated account
+ONLY pay to the designated bank account in Singapore

 Trade Assurance protects you in 2 ways: